 What’s next

 It’s summer 1980, and Tokyo is about to E•X•P•L•O•D•E when the Be Forever campaign launches for real.
 Meanwhile, the English-speaking world finally starts to catch up with the freight train.
-Tune in to Vintage Report 26 when we revisit the high-velocity month of June 1980!
+Click here for Vintage Report 26, where we revisit the high-velocity month of June 1980!